I bought my 1989 Yamaha Venture Royale in 1994. The only thing to go wrong with it was the solenoid for the starter, which was $9.

 Now I am asking for some help.
 If anyone has had similar problems, please leave a comment.

 I owned a new 85 Venture when I was 20 years old and loved it.
 It was all black with thin gold stripes; the only one I have ever seen to this date, not sure how many were offered in black and for what years.

 Fast-forward 23 years later and I'm about to get back into street bikes.
 I've found an 88 Royale to buy and repair; could ride anything, but can't forget the great bike it was, and I'm only willing to ride the same again... that says a lot about a bike.

 Any other people ever ride an all black Venture??

 I own an 86 Venture.
 It is like an easy chair, on wheels.
 98HP is plenty to make things happen fast, even on a big bike.
 I'm now looking for a 92 or 93 in perfect shape to ride and keep.
 Mines got about 65,000 miles on Her, and has seen better days.
 Cost more to redo, than buy another in great shape --- Love the wind in my face, and bugs in my teeth, John.

-For the party that fell in love with the black 85 Venture, I have an 83 in really great shape mechanically and in looks that I would like to let lose.
-Interested please email me at email@example.com
+For the party that fell in love with the black 85 Venture, I have an 83 in really great shape mechanically and in looks that I would like to let loose.
+Interested please email me at firstname.lastname@example.org

 I just bought a 1300 1988 Venture Royale with only 6,500 miles on it.
 It's absolutely clean from end to end.
 New tires & windshield & fluids in July.
 I'm really excited about this bike.
 I'm looking forward to riding with my fellow Patriot Guard Riders in "STYLE"...
 It's got a lot more electronics on it than I'll will ever use..
 I hope I have good luck with it.
 I haven't even seen another one around Indiana like it yet...